objectcomp/Structural-Compositing/README.md

 # Harmonizing Structural Cues for Image Compositing
-This repository provides a diffusion-based framework for controllable image compositing, enabling seamless integration of foreground and background elements with precise structural and semantic coherence.
+This repository provides a diffusion-based framework for controllable image compositing, enabling structural harmonization and seamless blending of foreground and background elements with precise control over the foreground object.
 Use our code and models to generate high-quality, realistic composited images for both creative and practical applications.

 ## 🚀 Features